lorddev/blog/_posts/2012-03-19-harold-campings-got-nothing-on-chuck-smith.md

 format: link
 ---

-<p><a href="http://americanvision.org/4545/before-harold-camping-there-was-chuck-smith/" title="Harold Camping's got nothing on Chuck Smith">Harold Camping's got nothing on Chuck Smith</a></p><p>Disturbing citations from Calvary Chapel's pontiff regarding the end times and "making plans" for the future.</p>
+<p><a href="http://americanvision.org/4545/before-harold-camping-there-was-chuck-smith/" title="Harold Camping's got nothing on Chuck Smith">Harold Camping's got nothing on Chuck Smith</a></p><p>Disturbing citations from Calvary Chapel's pontiff regarding the end times and (not) making plans for the future.</p>